-The custodian of education records at ASU is the Office of the Registrar.
-Copies of this policy are available in the following offices: Reserve sections of Hayden Library and the Noble Science and Engineering Library, the Office of the Registrar, Undergraduate and Graduate Admissions, and Student Life.
-The Office of the Registrar also maintains a directory that lists all education records maintained on students by ASU.
+The custodian of education records at ASU is the University Registrar's Office.
+Copies of this policy are available in the following offices: Reserve sections of Hayden Library and the Noble Science and Engineering Library, the University Registrar's Office, Undergraduate and Graduate Admissions, and Student Life.
+The University Registrar's Office also maintains a directory that lists all education records maintained on students by ASU.